 How to install LAMP in Linux?

 For the purpose of this article, I’m using Ubuntu.
 So all commands will work if you’re using any Debian based Linux.
-But, if you’re using Fedora or any RPM based Linux, simply use your distribution package manager to install the package.
-For example, if you’re using Fedora, you can use dnf package manager followed by the package name.
+But, if you’re using Fedora or any RPM-based Linux, simply use your distribution package manager to install the package.
+For example, if you’re using Fedora, you can use the DNF package manager followed by the package name.

 For Debian based Linux –